 Not all gardeners have tried square foot gardening, so this book makes a great gift.
 This is the second edition, and it’s the go-to gardening book for food production in small gardens.

-Priced at just $14.07, and here’s a link for ordering information: Square Foot Gardening by Mel Bartholomew.
+Here’s a link for ordering information: Square Foot Gardening by Mel Bartholomew.

 While this isn’t a “How to Garden” book, we’ve included it on the gift guide list because it explores local foods, often embraced by gardeners.
 Cleverly written and engaging, we suggest this book to growers that connect with local food sources and those interested in self-sufficiency.